Rumcajs: Setting and fictional character biography

 Rumcajs was a cobbler in Jičín and had to make shoes for the town mayor Humpál.
-Humpál was proud of his big feet, but Rumcajs brags that he saw larger ones, and Humpál expels him to the (fictional) Řáholec forest "for the insult of mayor's foot", so Rumcajs becomes a Robin Hood-like brigand.
+Humpál was proud of his big feet, but Rumcajs brags that he had seen larger ones, and Humpál expels him to the (fictional) Řáholec forest "for the insult of mayor's feet", so Rumcajs becomes a Robin Hood-like brigand.
 Rumcajs settled in a cave in the forest and gained his signature attributes: a tall red hat, a beard with a bee swarm, and a pistol loaded with acorns.
 The opponents of Rumcajs include the mayor, the prince, the princess, their lackey, and even the Emperor.
 His helpers include his family, animals, and forest and water spirits.

 Although the time of the events is never explicitly stated in the stories, from several mentions of "Král Fricek" (King Frederick William IV of Prussia), one may assume the mid-19th century.
 Also, in the book Manka Empress Bětka is mentioned, apparently Empress Elisabeth of Austria, wife of Franz Joseph I.